 “There are people who want to serve and are physically fit,” he said.
 “There are some 20-year-olds who cannot run a mile.”

 In general, the Defense Department restricts enlistment to those 35 and younger.
 Prior enlisted service members can subtract their previous years of service from their age in order to extend eligibility.
-For example, the current age cutoff in the Air Force is 27.
-This means that a 31-year-old veteran with four years of prior service experience would still be eligible to reenlist.
+For example, the current age cutoff in the Air Force is 39.
+This means that a 31-year-old Veteran with four years of prior service experience would still be eligible to reenlist.

 On one side, I can see the merits of having older, more experienced soldiers in the ranks, especially if they are just as physically capable (if not more so) than the younger generation.
-And when it comes to a job like doctor, it doesn’t make sense to exclude someone because of their age.
+And when it comes to military career fields like medicine, it doesn’t make sense to exclude someone because of their age.

 On the other hand, it is difficult for me to imagine how a 43-year-old enlistee would get along with peers who were less than half his age.
 There are also the incredible physical demands of the military, especially when it comes to jobs like infantry.

-Considering the extensive troop cuts the Defense Department is planning over the next few years, it may ultimately make sense for the military to continue to enforce the age restrictions and give the younger generation a chance to serve.
+As the need for troops wanes or grows, it may ultimately make sense for the military to continue to enforce the age restrictions and give the younger generation a chance to serve.